LaxarJS/laxar/docs/why_laxar.md

 AngularJS already tries to address some of the issues arising with larger applications such as end-to-end testability, encapsulation through directives and controller/view-separation.
 Also there already exist [best practices](http://cliffmeyers.com/blog/2013/4/21/code-organization-angularjs-javascript) on the organization of larger applications.
-However it isn't obvious how to isolate and possibly even reuse larger blocks of functionality as experienced by the application user.
+However it is not obvious how to isolate and possibly even reuse larger blocks of functionality as experienced by the application user.
-AngularJS offers many ways to couple your components, but few ways to reliably decouple them:
+AngularJS offers many ways to _couple_ your components, but few ways to reliably _decouple_ them:

 * binding to shared scope properties harms stability due to side effects
 * shared state via services may quickly lead to similar problems